 How is access to the Cloud Volumes Service API secured?

 There are two layers of security to access the Cloud Volumes Service API:

-- Authentication: The caller of the API is required to supply valid JWT tokens.
-You can generate a valid JWT token only from a private key file of a service account.
+- Authentication: The caller of the API is required to supply valid JSON web tokens.
+For details, see Manage API authentication.
 You can disable or delete service accounts to revoke the ability to make calls to the Cloud Volumes Service API.